alienmind/phronex/README.md

   It could be optionally be done mostly as a SPA (client side) but interacting with APIs in the backend.
   However there's no strong requirement to have an API for automation and this adds additional complexity to the solution.
   There's clearly a need for BoF (Backend for Frontend) though, because of the filtering and searching functionalities.
-  Therefore, we take a hybrid approach and decide to use server actions in full-stack Javascript (Client and Server side).
+  Therefore, we take a hybrid approach and decide to use:
-  As an extra at least one RESTFul API will be implemented to showcase both integration methods, but it is not strictly required.
+  - Server actions via direct call from the client component (which will get the info and later hydraated)
+  - Restful APIs for all of the operations (to test both integration methods)

 3. Technology stack.
   As a consequence of point 2, we opt-in for latest React features (v19) and NextJS v15 which streamlines the application development with this novel approach.
 NextJS also provides very clear guardrails and opinionated folder structure which increases maintainability.